sohrabnamazinia/sohrabnamazinia.github.io/_pages/cv.md

 ### New Jersey Institute of Technology, New Jersey, USA
 **Direct-PhD of Computer Science (2022-Present)**
-- Cumulative GPA: 3.84
+- Research Assistant in Big Data Analytics Laboratory (BDAL)
-- Research Assistant in Big Data Analytics Laboratory (BDaL)
+- Focused on using AI for large-scale data science applications
-- Focused on Machine Learning and Data Analysis
+- Developed a framework for optimizing personalized multi-modal data ranking using LLMs, achieving 45% speedup and 15-20 times cost reduction compared to state-of-the-art approach.

 ### Iran University of Science and Technology, Tehran, Iran
 **B.S. of Computer Engineering (2018-2022)**
 - GPA: 4.0
 - Focused on Artificial Intelligence, Data Structures, Algorithms, Machine Learning, and Deep Learning
-- Awarded "Best CE Student of IUST" in 2019
+- Awarded as the "Best CE Student of IUST" in 2019

 ---